-A Husky wolf mix can look beautiful, and might seem like a great way to get a unique pet.
+A Husky wolf mix can look beautiful.
+They might seem like a great way to get a unique pet.
 But, this is not a mix for an inexperienced dog trainer.

-Knowledgeable training is vital, and without it a Husky wolf mix could hurt someone, or become very destructive.
+Knowledgeable training is vital.
+Without it, a Husky wolf mix could hurt someone, or become very destructive.

 This mix needs a confident, consistent owner that understands how wolves and wolfdogs learn.

 Owners should also socialize this mix very well.
-Try to socialize this mix to different animals, even if you don’t have them in your own household.
+Try to socialize this mix to different animals, even if you don’t have them in your own home.

 Husky Wolf Mix Health

-You will need to make sure you find a vet willing to work with you and your wolfdog mix before bringing a puppy home.
+You will need to find a vet willing to work with you and your wolfdog mix before bringing a puppy home.